 Alternatively, you can also choose to apply Regular Decision.
-The deadline for regular decision is January 1st and you’ll be notified by April 1st.
+The deadline for Regular Decision is January 1st and you’ll be notified by late March.

 How Difficult Is It to Get Into Vanderbilt?

-In 2020, Vanderbilt’s regular decision acceptance rate was 9%, making it one of the most competitive schools in the country.
+For the 2021-2022 application cycle, Vanderbilt’s overall acceptance rate was 6.1%, regular decision acceptance rate was 4.7%, making it one of the most competitive schools in the country.
 Applicants who are admitted to Vanderbilt typically take the most challenging course load with AP and IB classes and are academic standouts in high school.

-Vandebilt isn’t just looking for students with strong grades, standardized test scores, and SAT IIs.
-They want to see students who are passionate, driven, and committed to contributing to the greater Vanderbilt community.
-100 percent of students admitted early decision received one or more significant honors or held major leadership positions.
+Vandebilt isn’t just looking for students with strong grades and standardized test scores, they want to see students who are passionate, driven, and committed to contributing to the greater Vanderbilt community.
 Highlighting your extracurricular, leadership involvement, and unique experiences is what will set you apart from the other high quality applicants also applying to Vanderbilt.

 Can I afford Vanderbilt?